Mar-a-Lago neighbors tell Trump to spend his post-presidency days elsewhere - The Boston Globe

 At the time, the town’s leaders were wary of Trump because he had sued them after they blocked his attempt to subdivide the historic Mar-a-Lago property into multiple housing lots.
 Placing the limitations on lengths of stays assured that Trump’s property would remain a private club, as he had promised, rather than a residential hotel.

-Documents obtained by The Washington Post through a public records request suggest that there may be gaps in Palm Beach's enforcement of key provisions of the agreement that could affect Trump's ability to live at the club.
-Each year, the club is required to report whether at least 50% of Mar-a-Lago's members live or work in Palm Beach, that the club has fewer than 500 members, and that no one is using the guest suites more than 21 days a year.
+Documents obtained by The Washington Post through a public records request suggest that there may be gaps in Palm Beach’s enforcement of key provisions of the agreement that could affect Trump’s ability to live at the club.
+Each year, the club is required to report whether at least 50 percent of Mar-a-Lago’s members live or work in Palm Beach; that the club has fewer than 500 members; and that no one is using the guest suites more than 21 days a year.
 However, the town says it has no records of the reports for four of the past 20 years.

-Trump has repeatedly attempted to change parts of his agreement.
-In 2018 he asked the town to waive a provision banning him from building a dock at the club, initially saying the Secret Service and local law enforcement officials needed the structure for his protection.
-The reasoning was later changed to say the dock was for the private use of the president and first lady Melania Trump.
-Neighbors feared that the dock would be used for rowdy booze cruises.
-Trump withdrew the dock request early this year, three days after a Washington Post report that unearthed the details of his 1993 agreement with the town.

 Trump has traveled to Mar-a-Lago at least 30 times during his presidency, and he spent at least 130 days there, according to a Post tally.
 There has been no public indication that the town has raised objections about that practice.
 Trump also has appeared to openly flout the agreement, stating on Mar-a-Lago’s website that he maintains private quarters there.